 Sandy Island: The beach on Sandy Island exists as an inverted crescent, scooping out into the ocean rather than into the island as is common in the creation of bays.
 The beach features white sand and bright blue waves, with coconut trees lining the shore.

-A landmark worth visiting is The Carriacou Museum.
+A landmark that often intrigues visitors is The Carriacou Museum.
 It is Hillsborough, in northeastern Grenada.
 As you tour the museum, you will find a collection of Amerindian and African artifacts, as well as a collection of pieces from the colonial era.